 - High Ticket Price - Without appearing uncouth, funerals are not inexpensive.
 They can be some of the most expensive moments of our lives, ironically enough, on par with a small wedding.
 Being a funeral planner can be quite lucrative, with an average salary of $53,540 annually.

 Getting Into Funeral Planning

 Planning a funeral is not that different from any other kind of event management.
 There are reservations to be made, guest lists to be attended to, color themes to pick out, delicious food to procure.
 Many event planners already possess the necessary skills to be excellent funeral planners, which is another great reason to consider getting into funeral planning.

-Bradley Loomis, assistant director of the school of hospitality management at UCF Rosen College, claims that funeral directors have been recruiting funeral directors at four out of the last five job fairs, indicating there must be an urgent need for fledgling funeral planners.
+Bradley Loomis, assistant director of the school of hospitality management at UCF Rosen College, claims that funeral directors have been recruiting at four out of the last five job fairs, indicating there must be an urgent need for fledgling funeral planners.
 Here are some other useful skills for funeral planners:

 - Enjoying fast-paced and demanding work

 Is a Career in Event and Wedding Planning Right For You?

 Start by doing a self-assessment of your core values, how you like to work (9-5pm vs. evenings and weekends, for example), your abilities, and your skills (like interpersonal and communication skills).
 In addition to interpersonal and communication skills, here are 3 must-have skills needed to be successful as an event and wedding planner:

 - Business Knowledge - having the ability to know and understand business jargon is the difference between running small, local events or running large, high budget events.
 To work on your business acumen, register for business classes at your local college and put yourself in situations where you have to make quick and effective decisions.